harlanhaskins/speaking/README.md

 ## Contact

-Email harlan at harlanhaskins dot com if you have a conference where you'd like me to speak.
+Email harlan@harlanhaskins.com if you have a conference where you'd like me to speak.

 Credits